 Instagram needs no introduction.
 Ever since Facebook acquired the photo sharing social network in 2012, the valuation of the business has risen exponentially from $1 billion to over $100 billion.
-With more than one billion users active on the platform today, it is, but inevitable, for businesses to look for ways to reach their target audience through this medium.
+Instagram and social media is just one of many strategies you can use for B2B sales.
+However, with more than one billion users active on the platform today it is inevitable that businesses will look for ways to reach their target audience through this medium.

 Marketing on Instagram comes with one inherent disadvantage – the inability for users to post links in their captions.
 The only way to get your followers to visit your website is through the user bio.
 Advertising offers Instagram users with the ability to not only post links from their posts, but also do so with highly effective Call-To-Actions (CTA).

 In addition to Instagram’s native advertising feature, the platform is also a highly popular channel for influencer marketing.
 Influencer marketing is the use of popular Instagram users to market and promote your products to their followers.
 Customers are more likely to buy a product that is recommended by a person they trust.
 Influencer marketing ensures product recommendation to target buyers from a trusted source.

 In this article, we will take a look at these two forms of advertising that can be highly lucrative to B2B businesses.

 One of the key differences between B2B and B2C marketing is the average length of a sales cycle.
 With B2C, sales cycles are generally quite short and generally don’t require beyond a few touches with the customer.
 B2B, on the other hand though, can be tricky, and the sales cycle lasts anywhere between a few days to even several months.